Cement Creek Redwood Forest facility upgrades

 Access changes

-Works to upgrade the visitor facilities at the Redwood Forest have not started.
-Some areas of the park may be closed to the public while we complete the upgrades to ensure the safety of our visitors and staff.
+During construction, some areas of the park will be temporarily closed to the public to ensure the safety of our visitors, contractors and staff.
 For up-to-date information on access changes in the park, please refer to the Redwood Forest park page on the Parks Victoria website.

 Putting safety first